ARM-software/scmi-tests/docs/user_guide.md

 ### Running the test agent on juno platform

-In order to run the test suite on the Juno platform issue the following command from the place where the test executable is packaged in the filesystem which was booted on Juno:
+To run the test suite on the Juno platform, issue the following command in the filesystem which is mounted on Juno:

 >`cd <path/to/executable in filesystem>`
 >
 >`./scmi_test_agent -board <variant>`

 Here `<variant>` can be r0, r1 or r2.
-For the arm/juno platform the test logs are captured in a report file at the same location where the test suite is executed with the name arm\_scmi\_test\_log.txt
+The test logs are captured in a report file arm\_scmi\_test\_log.txt in the same directory as the executable.

 Test Execution Report
 -------